-Jacksonville Chapter 13 Bankruptcy Lawyers
+Jacksonville Chapter 13 Lawyers

 Chapter 13 bankruptcy, also called a wage earners plan, is for individuals who have regular income.
 It involves establishing a plan to repay all or part of your debts by paying creditors in installments over a three- to five-year period.

-Stop Foreclosure on Your Home
+How To Stop Foreclosure on Your Home With Chapter 13

 Chapter 13 is an effective approach if you are serious about keeping your home.
 It allows you to stop foreclosure and provides you with up to five years to make up the past-due payments while, at the same time, staying current on payments going forward.

 For example, the Chapter 13 trustee will collect payments from you for your mortgage and will send the payment to the mortgage company according to your drafted plan.

 In Chapter 7, the bankruptcy court cannot generally impose a requirement on the mortgage company to let the debtor pay his mortgage in any particular fashion, other than as called for by the original note and mortgage.
 If you are behind on your mortgage payment and keeping your home is a priority, Chapter 13 is generally a better option.

-Prevent Repossession of Your Car
+Can Chapter 13 Prevent Repossession of Your Car?

 In a Chapter 13 bankruptcy, a debtor who is behind on automobile payments can often prevent repossession and keep the car by continuing to make either regular payments or restructured payments through the Chapter 13 plan.